Axonius/ActSpect/Documentation.md

 ## 📖 Project Overview

-### What is ActChain?
+### What is ActSpect?

-ActChain is a comprehensive security analysis tool for GitHub Actions workflows and their dependencies.
+ActSpect is a comprehensive security analysis tool for GitHub Actions workflows and their dependencies.
 It performs deep supply chain scanning to identify security vulnerabilities, misconfigurations, and compliance issues in CI/CD pipelines.

 ### Key Features